sugarcane-ai/sugarcane-ai.github.io/readme.md

 ## License 📄 <a name="license--"></a>

-Sugarcane AI is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Sugarcane AI is licensed under Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments 🙏 <a name="acknowledgments--"></a>